Run Sweetheart Run: Plot

-The women clean Cherie up and she drives to the Santa Monica Pier.
-There, Cherie reopens her wounds, attracting Ethan.
-Ethan toys with her, but just as he is about to kill Cherie, his alarm rings and he realizes that the dawn has arrived.
+Cherie drives to the Santa Monica Pier and reopens her wounds, attracting Ethan.
+As Ethan prepares to kill Cherie, his alarm rings and he realizes that the dawn has arrived.
 Cherie throws a rock through a blacked-out window, exposing Ethan to the sunlight and incapacitating him.
-The women from the spa, who have gathered outside, throw more rocks through the windows, flooding the room with sunlight and mortally weakening Ethan.
+The women from the spa, who have gathered outside, throw more rocks through the windows, flooding the room with sunlight and fatally weakening Ethan.
 Outside, Cherie mocks the now-weakened Ethan as his power dies.
 Dinah lights Ethan on fire, killing him.
-Cherie finally returns home to her daughter.
+Cherie ultimately returns home to her daughter.

 Cast

 Production

 In June 2018, it was announced Shana Feste would direct the film, from a screenplay she wrote alongside Keith Josef Adkins and Kellee Terrell.
 Jason Blum, Brian Kavanaugh-Jones, and Feste will serve as producers on the film, under their Blumhouse Productions, Automatik and Quiet Girl Productions banners, respectively.
 In February 2019, Ella Balinska, Pilou Asbaek, Clark Gregg, Dayo Okeniyi, Betsy Brandt and Shohreh Aghdashloo joined the cast of the film.
 Feste based the film on her real-life experiences of being a victim of a traumatizing date and sexual assault.

 Principal photography began in Los Angeles in February 2019.